 Wildlife restoration has experienced numerous success stories.
 These efforts have resulted in stable populations of beavers, wood ducks, and white-tailed deer.
 Without the aid of private landowners these successes would not have been possible.
-Landowners provide trapping sites for capture of the animals to be relocated, but more importantly they mange the habitat on which these animals are dependant.
-Wildlife restoration means restoring or improving habitat for targeted species as part of an overall reintroduction program in a Texas Parks and Wildlife Department approved restoration area.
+Landowners provide trapping sites for capture of the animals to be relocated, but more importantly they manage the habitat on which these animals depend.
+Wildlife restoration means restoring or improving habitat for targeted species as part of an overall reintroduction program in a TPWD-approved restoration area.